bnnadi/confida-service/docs/PRODUCTION_QUICK_START.md

 ## 🚀 **Get Started in 5 Minutes**

-This guide will help you deploy the InterviewIQ Vector Database Integration to production quickly and safely.
+This guide will help you deploy the Confida Vector Database Integration to production quickly and safely.

 ## 📋 **Prerequisites**